 The 2012 J.E.
-Cochran Clan Reunion will be held on the shores of Lake Wenatchee at Camp Zanika Lache in the Henry M. Jackson Wilderness Area.
-Plan a vacation to Washington State or a long weekend around the tri-annual family get together.
-Please reserve Friday, August 24, 2012 through Sunday, August 26, 2012 on your calendar.
-Camp Zanika is approximately a two hour drive from Seattle; it's 25 miles west of Leavenworth, WA.
-Take a look at their web site www.zanika.net.
+Cochran Clan Reunion was be held on the shores of Lake Wenatchee at Camp Zanika Lache in the Henry M. Jackson Wilderness Area.
+Friday, August 24, 2012 through Sunday, August 26, 2012 on your calendar.
+Camp Zanika is 25 miles west of Leavenworth, WA.
+Fifty-nine family members were in attendance.

 2009 Reunion Report

 A more detailed report is in the Family Only section: detailed 2009 report.

 Sixty-seven members of the 2009 J. E. Cochran Clan gathered over the Forth of July weekend 2009 at Washington's Fort Flagler State Park on Puget Sound for the 21st triennial Family Reunion.
 The President and Treasurer greeted family members at the registration table as they arrived Friday afternoon.
 It wasn't long before a volunteer crew began preparing the evening meal.
 As with previous reunions eating, visiting, and picture taking continued until clean up and good byes Sunday noon July 5th.